jibikbam/Download-from-Google-Drive-with-WGET-command-line/README.md

 # Download-files-in-Google-Drive-with-WGET-command-line

-The command line below describes how to download any large file from Google Drive with a command line in terminal.
+The command line below describes how to download any large file or data from Google Drive with a command line in terminal.
 It is a bit tricky since large files need confirmation when downloading.

 ### Step 1.
 Get link and FILEID of the file in Google Drive